What is therapeutic play?

 How else may therapeutic play be helpful?

 We live in a colorful world with many different levels of diversity.
 Play therapists need a clear understanding of diversity in themselves and in their communities so that children and families can feel safe enough to do that deepest work of healing.
-This is why we at the Academy for Play Therapy Training™ developed a course titled “Who am I?
+This is why Mary Ruth Cross at the Academy for Play Therapy Training™ developed a course titled “Who am I?
 Who Are You?
 Many Cultures, Many Colors: Diversity in Play Therapy”.
 By improving diversity understanding and sensitivity, we respect ourselves and others at the deepest levels.
 This workshop will present a model for understanding ourselves and others as well as effective play therapy strategies and techniques that take diversity issues into account with treatment planning and implementation.

 What should I do to learn more?

 If you are interested in learning more about therapeutic play, please reach out to our team at the Academy for Play Therapy Training™.
 Located in the San Francisco Bay Area, we are an approved provider for the California Board of Behavioral Sciences, the Association for Play Therapy, and the American Psychological Association.
-We are approved to provide play therapy continuing education units to MFT’s, LCSW’s, LPCC’s,and Psychologists.
+Mary Ruth Cross an approved to provide play therapy continuing education units to MFT’s, LCSW’s, LPCC’s,and Psychologists.
 (APT Approved Provider 09-2411 CEs for Marriage & Family Therapists, Licensed Social Workers, Professional Counselors and Psychologists offered through Sierra Institute for Contemporary Gestalt Therapy BBS provider 349 and approved by APA AND Association for Play Therapy -APT Approved Provider 09-241.)
-We provide these CEs through play therapy training events, workshops, play therapy conferences, and specified play therapy continuing education credits.
+We provide these CE through play therapy training events, workshops, play therapy conferences, and specified play therapy continuing education credits.
 We look forward to hearing from you soon and answering any follow-up questions you might have about therapeutic play!
-Please contact us at (925)-626-0084 or visit us at http://www.trainingplaytherapy.com.
+Please contact us at (925)-626-0084 or visit us at https://www.trainingplaytherapy.com.
 We are located at 8 Crow Canyon Court, Suite #207, San Ramon, CA. 94583.